Why Progesterone Is Both Good and Bad for Mood (and How to Treat PMDD)

 It’s also possible to take progesterone.
 For women with mild premenstrual symptoms (PMS instead of PMDD), low-dose progesterone (such as progesterone cream) can relieve premenstrual mood symptoms by relieving the “progesterone withdrawal” or “GABAergic withdrawal” that occurs at the end of the cycle

 For women with neurosteroid change sensitivity and PMDD, a higher dose of progesterone (200 mg) can work better than a lower dose.
-That’s because of the bimodal association between serum allopregnanolone and adverse mood, which found that in women with PMDD, normal endogenous levels of progesterone are the worst for mood, but above endogenous levels (such as 200 mg) may be better.
-Very high doses above 400 mg are likely to cause depression in anyone, and unfortunately, the few studies of progesterone for premenstrual mood all used very high doses of 400 to 1200 mg
+That’s because of the bimodal association between serum allopregnanolone and adverse mood, which means that, for women with PMDD, normal endogenous levels of progesterone can be anxiety-provoking, but above-endogenous levels (such as 200 mg) can be calming.
+Unfortunately, very high doses above 400 mg are likely to cause depression in anyone, and unfortunately, the few studies of progesterone for premenstrual mood all used very high doses of 400 to 1200 mg

 Natural treatment of PMDD